leamas/react-dnd-tree/README.md

  - formEdit: function(node, onEdit) - returns a form for editing a node, presumable with other properties than just the default name.
 See [src/demo3.js](src/demo3.js).
+ - customBody: function(node, props) - returns a body for the rendered node, replacing the default plain node name.
+See [src/demo5.js](src/demo5.js).

 ## Component structure and classname.